 First, it is not recommended to install tile across the marriage line of a double wide.
 Tile is a more permanent choice and can be a real burden if you have to remove it for any reason.
 Settling issues are another factor.
 Manufactured homes can settle over time which is why it is recommended to do a re-leveling check every 2-3 years.
 One side of the home can settle differently than the other and cause cracking.

 The material of your sub-flooring will play a big factor when deciding to install tile.
-The cheaper OSB sub-floor that is s0 notorious in manufactured housing is not a good foundation for tile.
+The cheaper particle board sub-floor that is so notorious in manufactured housing is not a good foundation for tile.
 The material acts like a sponge and soaks up water quickly which will bow and warp the wood.
 Tile doesn’t do well on wet and warped wood. if you are laying tile you need to consider upgrading the subfloor to plywood that doesn’t soak up water so quickly.
+Marine grade plywood is a smart choice for kitchens and baths regardless if you are planning to tile.

 Best Sub Flooring Material